Axlefublr/helix/README.md

 You can join my [discord server](https://discord.gg/bgVSg362dK) if you want to hear me glaze helix (and talk about features I'm currently implementing).

+If you want to contact me on discord without joining a server, my username is `axlefublr`.

 ## Installation

 To use this fork, you would have to build this repository from source.